Prospective business owners must

 Commission and the Internal Revenue

 Service (IRS) because your tax reporting method may change.
-For information,

 a Foreign Corporation or LLC in Idaho: Foreign corporations

 desiring to apply for a "Certificate of Authority" to do business in Idaho